New England Fall colors Feature image by Canva

 Go World Travel is reader-supported and may earn a commission from purchases made through links in this piece.

-Summertime shines in New England with glorious beaches, lobster bakes and sailing trips.
-However, fall is ripe with colors along with great eats and cozy inns.
+Summertime shines in New England with white-sand beaches, lobster bakes and sailing trips.
+But fall is when the area shimmers with colors along with great eats and cozy inns.

 Inland and coastal routes put on their New England fall foliage finery, ablaze with apple greens, scarlet reds, oranges and yellows.
 Pick a route, pack your hiking boots, and make reservations in these fabulous towns from Massachusetts to Maine.